thrashermaq/waitathome/README.md

 ### Things to know
 - Always run `flutter pub run build_runner build --delete-conflicting-outputs` when a model changed!!

+### The boys
-App was created in the CodeVsCovid19 hackaton in Switzerland.
-The teams  hacking boys Nils, Hoang, Luca and Ralf.
+App was created by the hacking boys Nils, Hoang, Luca and Ralf